What You Need to Know About Psychiatric Aide

-Psychiatric Aide Job Description Assist mentally impaired or emotionally disturbed patients, working under direction of nursing and medical staff.
+Psychiatric Aide Example Assist mentally impaired or emotionally disturbed patients, working under direction of nursing and medical staff.
 May assist with daily living activities, lead patients in educational and recreational activities, or accompany patients to and from examinations and treatments.
 May restrain violent patients.
 Includes psychiatric orderlies.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.